Our Level III Neonatal Intensive Care Unit helps fragile babies stay alive and thrive.

 Meet Our NICU TeamOur highly qualified team of nationally recognized and board-certified neonatology experts are dedicated to improving the health of your baby.
 Our Team

 MetroHealth’s highly qualified team of nationally recognized and board-certified neonatology experts, including physicians, registered neonatal nurses, neonatal nurse practitioners, nutrition specialists and other health care professionals, are dedicated to improving the health of your baby.

-Some of our experts have been working in the NICU for more than 20 years.
+Some of our experts have been working in the NICU for more than 20 or even 30 years.
 Our expertise in caring for some of the sickest and tiniest babies shows in our outcomes—including infant survival at our NICU.
 These measures have matched or exceeded the national average.

 What is a NICU?

 A NICU is a portion of the hospital dedicated to the care of premature babies and frail babies.
 After birth, these babies stay in the NICU until they are healthy enough to head home with their parents.
 We treat the most critically ill babies, including babies born much too early.
 Some remarkably tiny surviving babies born here are teenagers today, due in part to the care they received at MetroHealth.

 While in our Level III Neonatal Intensive Care Unit (NICU), your baby receives around-the-clock care and attention.
 We have state-of-the-art monitoring equipment to watch over your child's breathing, heart rate, temperature and other vital signs.
 If your baby needs the care of a specialist while in the NICU, they won't have to leave the NICU – our specialists come to you.

 Moms and Dads: Part of the NICU Team